TeelaBrown/pimpmynode/README.md

 bash pimpit.sh
 ```

 Changes will take effect immediately, so there is no need to reboot the VPS.
+Example:

 <img src="test2.png" alt="Example" class="inline"/>